-The Date and optionally Time the document that is contained in the BusinessDocument element of the papiNetEnvelope to was issued.
+The Date and optionally Time when the document that is referred to was issued.

 DocumentHistoryNumber

 DocumentHistoryNumber is optional.
 A single instance might exist.

 A sequential number that keeps track of the version of the e-document being sent by the document originator.
 The envelope should always contain info for the edocument sent.